-A flying enthusiast and licensed pilot, Bidwill regularly flies himself to Cardinals road games and for other team and league business.
-He is a member of the board for the Pat Tillman Foundation, which carries on the legacy of the former Cardinals safety killed in Afghanistan in 2004.
-Bidwill has also previously served as a member of the Air Force Chief of Staff Civic Leader Program whose membership "comprises respected community leaders (who) provide ideas and feedback to advise the secretary of the Air Force, the Air Force chief of staff and Air Force senior leaders."
+A licensed pilot and flying enthusiast, Bidwill has participated as a volunteer for "Flying Samaritans," a group of volunteers including doctors and other medical personnel who offer free medical clinics in Mexico.
+Michael additionally is a member of the board for the Pat Tillman Foundation, which carries on the legacy of the former Cardinals safety killed in Afghanistan in 2004.
+He has also previously served as a member of the Air Force Chief of Staff Civic Leader Program whose membership "comprises respected community leaders (who) provide ideas and feedback to advise the secretary of the Air Force, the Air Force chief of staff and Air Force senior leaders."